Menu

 Toys for Thought

-Peggy Ashbrook, a contributor to the Families page on www.naeyc.org, provides some insight into the world of wonder and whimsy of childhood exploration.
+Peggy Ashbrook, an early childhood educator and writer, provides some insight into the world of wonder and whimsy of childhood exploration.
 “Simple toys and tools can engage children as they explore natural phenomena in ways that will support their later science learning.
 Adults who allow children to play and work through small difficulties by themselves support children as they build an understanding of how the world works.
-Resist the temptation to ‘fix it’ or ‘make it go faster’ or ‘use it the right way,’ and you will build your child’s self-confidence and problem-solving ability.
+Resist the temptation to ‘fix it’ or ‘make it go faster’ or ‘use it the right way,’ and you will build your child’s self-confidence and problem-solving ability.”

 1. Spinning Tops